Don’t Disqualify Yourself

 Don’t Ever Disqualify Yourself

 When God eventually reveals your assignment, your credentials or your potential to you, you may think that you don’t have the qualifications and you might want to disqualify yourself for the assignment.
 Gideon did not believe that he had the qualifications when God rolled out his credentials.
 He did not believe he had such qualities.
 He doubted that God would deliver His people.
-When God told him that he would be used to free Israel from the oppression of the Midianites, he did not believe.
-He doubted that God would use someone like him so he demanded for a sign reassuring him that it was indeed the Lord that was speaking to him (Judges 6:11-29).
+When God told him he would free Israel from the Midianites, he did not believe.
+He doubted that God could use someone like him.
+So he asked for a sign to be sure it was truly the Lord speaking to him (Judges 6:11–29).

 Moses was also very reluctant to obey the commands of God when He appeared to him at Mount Horeb.
 He thought that because he was a stammerer, he did not have what it took to fulfil the assignment.
 He felt that Aaron, his brother who was more eloquent would have been a better fit for the job.
-Moreover, he was still scared of king Pharaoh and could not believe that he would have to go and face the same king he ran away from.
-He was also not sure that his people who had earlier rejected him would embrace him or believe that God had sent him.
-Nevertheless, God who is his Creator knows him inside out and believed he had all it took to lead His people, Israel, from Egypt to the promised land (Exodus chapters 3 and 4).
+Moreover, he was still afraid of King Pharaoh.
+He could not believe he would have to face the same king he once ran from.
+Moses doubted that the people who once rejected him would accept him again.
+He also questioned whether they would believe God had sent him.
+Nevertheless, God, his Creator, knew him fully.
+God believed he had all it took to lead Israel from Egypt to the Promised Land (Exodus 3–4).

 The bottom line is that, no matter how dirty you are, God can cleanse you and use you.
-It doesn’t really matter if you have a defect like Moses who was a murderer and a stammerer, God can use you as you are.
-Your background does not really matter, you might think that you are the least in your clan like Gideon, yet God is still interested in you, so don’t disqualify yourself.
+It does not matter if you have flaws.
+Moses was a murderer and a stammerer, yet God used him.
+Your background does not disqualify you.
+Gideon thought he was the least in his clan, but God still chose him.
+So don’t disqualify yourself.

 Atimes, many may believe that you don’t have the qualifications for the assignment that God has for you.
 However, make sure you don’t disqualify yourself.
 When God reveals His plans and purpose for your life you may think that once you share the vision with others they will instantly believe you, but it does not automatically happen that way.
 When other Apostles saw Paul the Apostle, they were afraid of him.
 They thought that he was still Saul the persecutor (Acts 9:26).
 When Joseph heard that Mary, his wife, who was a virgin claimed that she heard a pregnancy through the power of the Holy Ghost, his first reaction was to run away.
 He actually planned to divorce her secretly (Matthew 1:19).
 If not for God’s intervention who later confirmed to Joseph that truly, Mary’s pregnancy was from the Holy Spirit, he would not have believed his wife.